kelvindex/cs124-lab2/design/design.md

 ![Image of task list page](index.png)

 Since there is no longer a walk through element, our design is much simpler.
+We also got rid of some of our icons and buttons so for editing an entry, the user just clicks on the entry itself instead of an icon; for adding one, the user just hits enter ass opposed to a button.

 #Challenges
 A lot of difficulties with styling and making certain elements work.
 For